seokjoon27/tp/docs/DeveloperGuide.md

 **Use Case: Toggle Payment Status :**

 **Main Success Scenario (MSS):**
-1. User runs `paid INDEX`.
+1. User enters command
 2. System locates the person at the specified index and flips their payment status.
-3. System displays "Marked as paid: <Name>" or "Marked as unpaid: <Name>."
+3. System displays success message

    Use case ends.

 **Extensions:**
 * 1a.
 Index is invalid.
   * 1a1.
-System shows: "The person index provided is invalid."
+System shows error message

     Use case ends.
 * 2a.
 Target is a parent with linked children.
   * 2a1.
 System toggles every linked child to the same paid/unpaid state before displaying success.

     Use case resumes at step 3.
 * 2b.
 Target is a parent without linked children.
   * 2b1.
-System shows: "This parent has no linked children.
-Link at least one student before toggling payment."
+System shows error message

     Use case resumes at step 1.
       Use case resumes at step 1.